DHyperYT/simple-legendary-GUI/README.md

 This includes a feature that allows you to run commands that don't yet have buttons, refer to https://github.com/derrod/legendary?tab=readme-ov-file#usage for a full list of commands.

+# PULL REQUESTS ARE ACCEPTED!!!
+Add other functions that you think should be there but aren't